We are able to deliver accredited, short-duration training that is focused on a myriad of issues and entirely centred on the participant's needs.

 Including social media and inappropriate texting and communication via technology.
 Awareness of potential online dangers, privacy issues and control of data.
 Identifying appropriate online behaviour in an offline context.

-Young People conduct V.A.R.K assessment to become aware of their own learning style of understanding, conceptualizing, organising, and recalling information and their individual way of processing information.
+Learners conduct V.A.R.K assessment to become aware of their own learning style of understanding, conceptualizing, organising, and recalling information and their individual way of processing information.

 Stages of Learning

 Looking at the 5 stages of learning: